The Last Supper (1995 film)

 The Last Supper is a 1995 American satirical black comedy film directed by Stacy Title.
-It stars Cameron Diaz, Ron Eldard, Annabeth Gish, Jonathan Penner and Courtney B. Vance as five liberal graduate school students who invite a string of extreme conservatives to dinner in order to murder them.
-The film premiered at the 1995 Toronto International Film Festival.
+It stars Cameron Diaz, Ron Eldard, Annabeth Gish, Jonathan Penner and Courtney B. Vance as five liberal graduate school students (all carrying disciples' names from the bible) who invite a string of extreme conservatives to dinner in order to murder them.
+In Canada, the film premiered at the 1995 Toronto International Film Festival.
+In the United States, the film premiered at the 1996 Sundance Film Festival on January 27, 1996.

 Plot

-Jude, Pete, Paulie, Marc, and Luke are graduate school students who live together in a rustic home in Iowa.
+Jude, Pete, Paulie, Marc and Luke are graduate school students living together in a house in Iowa.
+Marc is an aspiring painter, Pete is a law student from a wealthy family, Paulie is studying social work, Jude is studying psychology and Luke is completing a doctorate in political science.

-After Zack, a Desert Storm veteran, helps move Pete's car, the group invite him to have dinner at their home.
-However, Zack turns out to be a racist and Holocaust denier who praises Adolf Hitler, leading to a tense political debate with the liberal students.
+After Zack, a Desert Storm veteran and truck driver, helps move Pete's car, the group invites him to have dinner at their home.
+However, Zack turns out to be a racist, xenophobic and Holocaust denier who praises Adolf Hitler, leading to a tense political debate with the liberal students.

 The evening takes a turn for the worse when the veteran snaps and holds a knife to Marc's throat, threatening to kill him and rape Paulie.
-Zack releases Marc, then Pete holds a knife to his throat, but he easily incapacitates Pete and breaks his arm.
-Marc fatally stabs Zack in the back to defend his friend, and the group decides to cover up the murder.
+Zack releases Marc, and then Pete holds a knife to his throat, but he easily incapacitates Pete and breaks his arm.
+After Zack releases Pete, Marc fatally stabs Zack in the back, and the group decides to cover up the murder.
 Paulie regrets that Zack is dead even though he threatened her and Marc.

 After a long discussion, the students decide to follow up this event by inviting other conservatives for dinner to murder them, reasoning this would "make the world a better place".
 They lay down a procedure for each murder.
 The guest will be given every opportunity to change his/her mind and recant his/her beliefs.
 If the guest fails to change their ways by dessert, the guest is offered poisoned white wine from a blue decanter and raises a toast.
 The bodies are buried in the vegetable garden.

-Guests, all of whom are murdered, include: a homophobic protestant reverend, a misogynistic, chauvinistic rape apologist; a Neo-Nazi; an anti-environmentalist; a racist, anti-Semitic Nation of Islam fundamentalist; an anti-abortion activist; a censorship advocate; a man who beats homeless people (the only dinner guest who momentarily considers recanting his beliefs); and critics of gay rights.
+Guests, all of whom are murdered, include a homophobic protestant reverend, a misogynistic, chauvinistic rape apologist; a Neo-Nazi; an anti-environmentalist; a racist, anti-Semitic Nation of Islam fundamentalist; an anti-abortion activist; a censorship advocate; a man who beats homeless people (the only dinner guest who momentarily considers recanting his beliefs); and critics of gay rights.